Gains

 • The remaining 10 shares would be selected from Purchase 2, with a cost basis of $12 per share.

-By using HIFO, the investor assigns the highest purchase prices to the shares sold, potentially resulting in a higher cost basis and lower taxable gains or capital gains taxes.
+By using HIFO, the investor assigns the highest purchase prices to the shares sold, potentially resulting in a higher cost basis and lower taxable gains.

 FIFO: First In, First Out

-FIFO (First In, First Out) is an accounting method used to determine the cost basis of assets, primarily in inventory management and the sale of goods.
-FIFO assumes that the first units or items purchased are the first ones sold or consumed.
+The First In, First Out (FIFO) accounting method is primarily used in inventory management and the sale of goods.
+It assumes that the first units or items purchased are the first ones sold or consumed.
+Here's an example:

 Suppose a business purchases a specific product at different prices over time: